Best May Dividend Paying Stocks

 The Research On May Dividend Stocks

-Each of today’s stocks that pay dividends in May is 1 of 40 holdings in our model stock portfolio.
+Each of today’s first ten stocks that pay dividends in May is 1 of 40 holdings in our model stock portfolio.
 I maintain it on this site for readers like you.
 Also, I own shares in each of these companies in my account.

-Since I’m invested in these stocks, I’ve done more research.
-So you don’t have to.
+Since I’m invested in these stocks, I’ve done more research, so you don’t have to.

 On the other hand, never forget to think and invest for yourself.
 After all, it’s your money!
 And no one knows your investment objectives better than you.